Input File Specification (input.toml)

 • symmetry-unique configuration

-• single-point M3GNet energy
+• single-point energy (from selected backend)

 • dopant site signature